slowernews/hamster-system/README.md

 ####Cabinet:

-- to simplify and optimize your workflow, items for reference that aren’t actionable (project references and notes) are always stored here (not inside project folders) and managed in one Evernote major notebook.
+- to simplify and optimize your workflow, items for reference that aren’t actionable (project references and notes) are always stored here (not inside project folders) and managed in one major notebook.

 - name your notes using project folders notation: